-134 Current research indicates that the health-beneficial activity of probiotics is mainly regulated 135 by the production of EVs (Krzyżek et al., 2023).
-Recent studies propose that EVs could emerge 136 as the postbiotics of the future, carrying potential health advantages (Xie et al., 2023).
-EVs are 137 nano-scaled lipid-bilayer particles secreted by virtually every type of living cell, including plant 138 cells, mammalian cells, bacteria, and probiotics (Kameli et al., 2021; Krzyzek et al., 2023; 139 Morishita et al., 2021).
-EVs are classified into various types based on their sizes, origins, and 140 function, for example, exosomes, ectosomes, apoptotic bodies, and oncosomes (Kong et al., 141 2023).
-Among these, exosomes are particularly well studied and typically fall within the nano-142 size range of 20-300 nm (Kong et al., 2023; Mandelbaum et al., 2023).
-143 Probiotics, which are mostly Gram-positive bacteria, have a complex process for the
+Current research indicates that the health-beneficial activity of probiotics is mainly regulated by the production of EVs (Krzyżek et al., 2023).
+Recent studies propose that EVs could emerge as the postbiotics of the future, carrying potential health advantages (Xie et al., 2023).
+EVs are nano-scaled lipid-bilayer particles secreted by virtually every type of living cell, including plant cells, mammalian cells, bacteria, and probiotics (Kameli et al., 2021; Krzyżek et al., 2023; Morishita et al., 2021).
+EVs are classified into various types based on their sizes, origins, and function, for example, exosomes, ectosomes, apoptotic bodies, and oncosomes (Kong et al., 2023).
+Among these, exosomes are particularly well studied and typically fall within the nano-size range of 20-300 nm (Kong et al., 2023; Mandelbaum et al., 2023).

-144 biogenesis of EVs because of the presence of a thick peptidoglycan layer (Figure 1) (Liu et

-145 al., 2022).
-Previously, some non-mutually-exclusive hypotheses have been proposed about

-146 the mechanism by which EVs are released from the thick cell walls of Gram-positive

-147 bacteria.
-First, the release of the EVs from the cytoplasm membrane generates turgor

-148 pressure, prompting the extrusion of EVs through the cell wall.
-Additionally, specialized

-149 protein channels in the peptidoglycan layer may help guide EVs out of the cell (Brown et al.,

-150 2015).
-Finally, endolysin degrades the peptidoglycan layer, causing bubbling cell death and

-151 leading to the formation of cytoplasmic membrane vesicles (CMVs).
-This CMVs means EV

-152 produced by Gram-positive bacteria.
-CMVs can carry various cargo, including cytoplasmic

-153 membrane proteins, RNA, chromosomal DNA, endolysins, and virulence factors (Bose et al.,
+Probiotics, which are mostly Gram-positive bacteria, have a complex process for the biogenesis of EVs because of the presence of a thick peptidoglycan layer (Fig. 1; Liu et al., 2022).
+Previously, some non-mutually-exclusive hypotheses have been proposed about the mechanism by which EVs are released from the thick cell walls of Gram-positive bacteria.
+First, the release of the EVs from the cytoplasm membrane generates turgor pressure, prompting the extrusion of EVs through the cell wall.
+Additionally, specialized protein channels in the peptidoglycan layer may help guide EVs out of the cell (Brown et al., 2015).
+Finally, endolysin degrades the peptidoglycan layer, causing bubbling cell death and leading to the formation of cytoplasmic membrane vesicles (CMVs).
+These CMVs refer to EVs produced by Gram-positive bacteria.
+CMVs can carry various cargo, including cytoplasmic membrane proteins, RNA, chromosomal DNA, endolysins, and virulence factors (Bose

+Fig. 1.
+Biogenesis of EVs in Gram-positive bacteria.
+Several exclusive hypotheses explain the mechanism for EVs release, including turgor pressure pushing EVs through the cell wall, specialized protein channels facilitating EVs exit, and endolysin degrading the peptidoglycan layer, leading to cytoplasmic membrane vesicles formation.
+This figure is created using the image tool available online from BioRender.com.
+EVs, extracellular vesicles.

-154 2020; Muñoz-Echeverri et al., 2024; Suri et al., 2023).
+et al., 2020; Muñoz-Echeverri et al., 2024; Suri et al., 2023).